skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * Afterwards, swim north to the long peninsula on the Outer Continent and save your game in one of the forests there.
 > <br/>
 >
-> * Load and reset until you have a shadow appears on Kuentis peninsula just a bit to the south, then use a Dead Pepper when positioned above the shadow to reach Chocobo's Air Garden.
+> * Load and reset until a shadow appears on Kuentis peninsula just a bit to the south, then use a Dead Pepper when positioned above the shadow to reach Chocobo's Air Garden.
 > * All you need to do here is find the Fairy Island Chocograph and be on your merry way!
 > * If you have the time to spare, then you may want to consider digging up the Forgotten Island Chocograph as well.
 This gets you a second Rebirth Ring, which can make the Pandemonium battles a bit easier.
 However, you'll have to play an extra game at the Air Garden, and dig up an extra Chocograph, so make sure you have the extra time.
 This is not included in the target times.
 > * Make sure you have 3 Dead Pepper in your inventory at the end!
 It's not absolutely necessary, but Pandemonium will be easier with them.
 Sell any extras if necessary.